Introduction

 If you have extensive experience in a certain area of specialization, self-employment, private consultation, and contractual work become realistic possibilities with multiple chances.

-Advanced degrees will enable you to apply your knowledge and talents to urban and regional planning as well as environmental conservation programs.
+Advanced degrees will enable you to apply your knowledge and talents to urban and regional planning and environmental conservation programs.

 Job Prospects

-Applicants who have a postsecondary degree, the necessary certifications and licensing, and relevant work experience have the best job prospects.
+Applicants with a postsecondary degree, the necessary certifications and licensing, and relevant work experience have the best job prospects.

 Beneficial Professional Development

-CPD will assist an active Plant Scientist in developing personal skills and proficiency through work-based learning, professional activity, and other means.
+CPD will assist an active Plant Scientist develop personal skills and proficiency through work-based learning, professional activity, and other means.

 If traditional schooling or self-directed learning is used.